Charter school: Charter schools and public schools

 In 2014, New Orleans became the first place in the United States to establish an all-charter school district, called the Recovery School District.

 A 2017 policy statement from the National Education Association expressed its strong commitment to public schools.
 Charter schools are funded by taxpayers so there must be the same liability, transparency, safeguards, and impartiality as public schools.
 Forty-four American states along with the District of Columbia implement legislation on state charter schools.
 However, many states do not compel charters to abide by open meeting statutes as well as prerequisites on conflict of interest that pertain to school districts, boards, and employees.

-The Trump administration's Education Secretary Betsy DeVos, was a major proponent of school choice and charter schools.
+The first Trump administration's Education Secretary Betsy DeVos, was a major proponent of school choice and charter schools.